GarciaInes/Scrum-Mastering/Refinement/Questions.md

 * Is the backlog 1 dimensional priority list?
 * Are the backlog items rounded value? ie can be used on its completion and iterate upon?

+### Story in question
+* If you could have this tomorrow what would include?
+* Thats the 'happy path' how else it could be used/called/triggered/handled?
+* Do we have enough info to get started?
+* How would we monitor how it performs?
+* How could that monitoring be proactive? (rather than the usual reacitve)

 ### INVEST:
 #### * _independent, negotiable, valuable, estimable, small, and testable work items?_